sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 ```
 	cout << "topology: 2 4 1" << endl;
 ```
 Hence, our hidden layer will have 5 neurons instead of 4.
-We ran the simulations and we appear to have better results (meaning that the error gets smaller faster with respect to the index of pass).
+We ran the simulations and we appear to have better results (meaning that our predictions are better for a same number of passes).

-Being able to modidy the architecture of our model is very important.
+Being able to modify the architecture of our model is very important.
 Note that the topology (for example the number of neurons of the hidden-layer) is a hyper-parameter.
 > In machine learning, a **hyperparameter** is a parameter whose value is set before the learning process begins.
 The values of other parameters are obtained via training.

-We can also modify all the other important hyperparameters :
+We were also able to modify all the other important hyperparameters :
 - the learning rate at line 139 of `neural-net-tutorial.cpp`
-- the activation/transfer function at lines 192-202 of `neural-net-tutorial.cpp`
+- the activation/transfer function at lines 191-202 of `neural-net-tutorial.cpp`
 - the loss/error function at lines 262-272 of `neural-net-tutorial.cpp`

 We did several simulations to see the impact on the convergence.